vatpac-technology/sops/docs/aerodromes/Essendon.md

 d) EN arrivals from ML TCU inbound via Arrival Gates or as coordinated.

 ## Miscellaneous
 Traffic in EN ADC airspace shall squawk 0100 unless a discrete code is required.

+### Melbourne City Orbits
+EN ADC is responsible for facilitating aircraft requesting city orbits.
+They shall be conducted at an altitude of:
+`A015` by day
+`A022` by night

+!!! example
+    **EOG**: "Essendon Tower, EOG, approaching Williamstown, A015, Requesting 1 left-hand city orbit, in receipt of L"
+    **EN ADC**: "EOG, Essendon Tower, cleared 1 left-hand city orbit A015"
+    **EOG**: "Cleared 1 left-hand city orbit A015, EOG"
+    *When orbit is complete and aircraft is leaving CTA laterally:*
+    **EN ADC**: "EOG, control services terminated, frequency change approved"
+    **EOG**: "EOG"

 ## ATIS